 Businesses and traders to avoid

 Public warnings and namings are serious actions conducted by the Office of Fair Trading (OFT).
-We only do them in limited situations.
+We only issue them in limited situations where it is in the public interest to do so.

 Before we take either action, we must have: